What is this Service?

 - Backups/Recovery – (Standard backups for 14 days, offsite copy included)

-- Cloud Management Services (Private and Public) for life cycle replacement, resource provisioning, performance, efficiency, utilization, ITIL/ISO90002 based management processes for incident response, escalation; change/configuration management and established maintenance windows.
+- Cloud Services (Private and Public) for life cycle replacement, resource provisioning, performance, efficiency, utilization, ITIL/ISO90002 based management processes for incident response, escalation; change/configuration management and established maintenance windows.
 In cases of hybrid and public/private cloud resource needs, vendor contracting, service implementation and service level management are included.

 - File Services - Some “File Services” are provided to customers via a network storage sharing service called “Data Movers”.
 The Data Mover shares will automatically increase when the remaining space reaches 95% or less.
 It will increase by increments of 50 GB.
 This is to ensure users will not run out of file space.